ash0ne/flask-word2vec-segmenter/README.md

 ## Features

 - **User Authentication**: The application uses HTTP Basic Authentication to protect its routes.
-The default username and password are set to "admin" and "adminpass" respectively, but these can be overridden by setting the `APP_USER` and `APP_PASSWORD` environment variables.
+The default username and password are set to "admin" and "adminpass" respectively, but these can be overridden by setting the `APP_USER` and `APP_PASSWORD` environment variables while running locally or when using Docker.

 - **File Upload**: You can upload CSV files to be used as training data for the Word2Vec model in the `Upload Data` section.
 The uploaded files are stored in the "uploads" directory.